-2023 Piano Competition Rules:1.
+2025 Piano Competition Rules:1.
 ELIGIBILITY: Pianists of any nationality.

-a) Preliminary Round– Applicants must submit a high-resolution video of the contestant's solo performance (live, rehearsal, or studio) recorded no more than six months before the application.
-The video may include one or two pieces, which must comply with the repertoire guidelines above.
-It is recommended, but not required, for the video to include music also chosen for the live semi-final round of the competition. b) Semi-final Round-- Saturday, February 18, 2023, 10am-4pm.
-Up to Eight (8) semi-finalist from each division will be selected to compete at the live semi-final round. c) Final Round-- Saturday, February 18, 2023, evening.
-Three (3) finalists from each division will perform in front of an audience in a formal concert* open to the public.
+a) Preliminary Round– Applicants must submit link(s) to the high-resolution video recording(s) of the contestant's solo performance (live, rehearsal, or studio) of the two selections from the program by the application deadline - January 31, 2025. b) Final Round-- On Sunday, February 9, 2025.
+Selected finalists from each division will perform in front of an audience in a formal concert open to the public*.
 Appropriate concert attire is required for all finalists.
-The award ceremony will take place immediately following the jury’s deliberation.
-The competition results will be available on the Metropolitan International Music Festival website one hour after each round of the competition concludes.
+Iimmediately following the jury’s deliberation, the competition results will be available on the Metropolitan International Music Festival website.
+The award ceremony will take place on February 14 at the DiMenna Center after the festival's final concert**.
 5. JURY: The jury panel for each round of the competition will consist of world-renowned pianists and professional managers.
 The decisions made by the jury are final and are not subject to any query, review or appeal.
 During the competition, contestants shall not make any contact with any juror until all results have been announced.
 6. MISCELLANEOUS: All contestants are responsible for their own travel and lodging.
-Audio/video recording is not permitted during the competition.
+Audio/video recording is not permitted during the final round.
 Contestants who are late for their scheduled performing time slots will forfeit their places in the competition.
 If unusual circumstances prevail, the date, time, and location of the competition are subject to change.
 Violation of any competition policy will result in disqualification.
-7. AWARDS: Grand, Second and Third Prize winners will receive scholarships** to the 2024 Ameri-China International Winter Piano Festival in New York City.
+7. AWARDS: Grand, Second and Third Prize winners will receive scholarships*** to the 2026 Ameri-China International Winter Piano Festival in New York City.
 Grand Prize: USD$3,000 scholarship Second Prize: USD$1,500 scholarship Third Prize: USD$1,000 scholarship All prize winners will be recognized and invited to perform at Metropolitan International Music Festival’s future concerts and events.
-Semi-finalists will each receive a free pass to the 2023 ACIMA International Piano Festival at the DiMenna Center for Classical Music, a chance to observe more than 60 Masterclasses and 3 concerts by Faculties of The Juilliard School and The Curtis Institute of Music. * Each contestant is entitled to one complimentary ticket to the final. ** Scholarship award is in the form of tuition when enrolling in the program and has no cash value.
-The Scholarship to the 2024 Ameri-China International Winter Piano Festival is sponsored by Kawai Piano.
-Updated 2022.11.5
+Applicants will each receive an auditor's pass to one masterclass of the 2025 ACIMA International Piano Festival at the DiMenna Center for Classical Music, a chance to observe Masterclasses and concerts by Faculties of The Juilliard School and The Curtis Institute of Music and other renowned artists. *Free admission.
+RSVP required via the concert page. ** Each contestant is entitled to one complimentary ticket to the festival concert on February 14. *** Scholarship award is in the form of tuition when enrolling in the program and has no cash value.
+The Scholarship to the 2026 Ameri-China International Winter Piano Festival is sponsored by Kawai Piano.
+Updated 2024.12.12

-Competition Committee |
+2025 Competition Committee |

-WINNERS of 2023JUNIOR DIVISION
+WINNERS of 2025JUNIOR DIVISION

 GRAND PRIZE Xuanyan Gong SECOND PRIZE Tom Liu THIRD PRIZE Benjamin Young YOUNG ARTIST DIVISION GRAND PRIZE Anna Li SECOND PRIZE Gregory Martin THIRD PRIZE Piaoru Li WINNERS of 2020JUNIOR DIVISION